 Editor's Note: This article was originally written by patient expert Nir Salomon.

-If I told you spicing up your dinner with curcumin, a spice in the ginger family, would improve your response to treatment with medicine, would you believe me?
+If I told you that spicing up your dinner with curcumin, a spice in the ginger family, would improve your response to treatment with medicine, would you believe me?
 If you have ulcerative colitis (UC) and you're on a common drug therapy, this might be the case.

-According to data my team at Sheba Medical center and our colleagues at the Chinese University of Hong Kong recently published in Clinical Gastroenterology and Hepatology, the official clinical practice journal of the American Gastroenterological Association, adding curcumin to the anti-inflammatory agent mesalamine makes the treatment more effective, putting more ulcerative colitis patients in remission.
+According to data my team at Sheba Medical Center and our colleagues at the Chinese University of Hong Kong published in 2015 in Clinical Gastroenterology and Hepatology, the official clinical practice journal of the American Gastroenterological Association, adding curcumin to the anti-inflammatory agent mesalamine makes the treatment more effective, putting more UC patients in remission.

-Curcumin is a plant-based chemical derived from the Indian spice turmeric (Curcuma longa), a member of the ginger family and a very popular food additive in Eastern cuisine.
+Curcumin is a plant-based chemical derived from the Indian spice turmeric (Curcuma longa), a member of the ginger family and a very popular addition to Eastern cuisine.
 It has been used for centuries in Indian and Chinese herbal medicine to treat a wide range of inflammatory diseases.
-In more modern research, curcumin was reported to be superior to placebo in maintaining remission in ulcerative colitis patients for up to 12 months.
-However, until our study, it was not clear whether this agent could induce remission in patients with ulcerative colitis.
+In more modern research, curcumin was reported to be superior to placebo in maintaining remission in UC patients for up to 12 months.
+However, until our study, it was not clear whether this agent could induce remission in UC patients.

-We investigated the ability of curcumin, when taken with mesalamine, to induce remission in 50 patients with active mild-to-moderate ulcerative colitis who did not respond to an additional two weeks of the (oral + rectal) maximum dose of mesalamine.
+We investigated the ability of curcumin, when taken with mesalamine, to induce remission in 50 patients with active mild-to-moderate UC who did not respond to an additional 2 weeks of the (oral + rectal) maximum dose of mesalamine.
 Curcumin and mesalamine seem to have different, but potentially complimentary methods of action in the body, which could increase effectiveness beyond that of either agent alone.

-In the double-blind study, patients were randomly assigned to groups given curcumin capsules (3 g/day) or an identical placebo for one month, with continued mesalamine.
-Our goal: to see how well patients responded to the combined treatment at the end of four weeks.
+In the double-blind study, patients were randomly assigned to groups given curcumin capsules (3 gm/day) or an identical placebo for 1 month, with continued mesalamine.
+Our goal: to see how well patients responded to the combined treatment at the end of 4 weeks.

-Remarkably, 54 percent of those receiving curcumin achieved clinical remission and weren’t showing any symptoms at week four compared with none of the patients receiving placebo.
-Endoscopic remission, meaning that inflammation of the colon was reduced when we looked at it, was observed in** 38 percent** in the curcumin group compared with none of those receiving placebo.
-Bad side effects were rare in both groups.
+Remarkably, 54 percent of those receiving curcumin achieved clinical remission and weren’t showing any symptoms at week 4 compared with none of the patients receiving placebo.
+Endoscopic remission, meaning that inflammation of the colon was reduced when we looked at it, was observed in 38 percent of the curcumin group compared with none of those receiving placebo.
+Negative side effects were rare in both groups.

-While further study is needed, we believe that the addition of curcumin for ulcerative colitis patients on mesalamine is a well-tolerated, inexpensive approach that just might work.
+While further study is needed, we believe that the addition of curcumin for UC patients on mesalamine is a well-tolerated, inexpensive approach that just might work.
 So, what if a spice could significantly improve response to treatment?
 Would you be on board with this approach?
-Weigh in below, but my best advice for ulcerative patients is — before you load up on Indian food — talk to your doctor to discuss the risks and benefits of any dietary change.
+My best advice for UC patients is — before you load up on Indian food — talk to your doctor to discuss the risks and benefits of any dietary change.